HACC2018/Mea-Kanu/README.md

 ## Introduction

 The application is trained to accurately identify 100 different plant species found around the island.
 We chose an initial dataset that includes about 90% invasive and 10% native species.
-The reason being that we wanted to the ratio that appears in many low-lying areas of Hawaiʻi.
+The reason being that we wanted to emulate the  ratio that appears in many low-lying areas of Hawaiʻi.
 To make a difference, we would need to know what species are doing harm as well as identifying which species need protection.

 In order to train the neural network, 4500 images were collected from various sources and compiled into a file system.
 The folders were then analyzed over the course of a week using segmentation.
 The resulting product is a highly accurate, fast, and